-The Associate of Applied Science in Information Systems Technology program prepares graduates for entry-level employment and advancement in the computer graphics or networking fields.
+The Associate of Applied Science in Information Systems Technology program prepares graduates for entry-level employment and advancement in the computer graphics, Web development or networking fields.
 Students receive a foundation in networking technology or computer graphics, computer operations and technology security, as well as, general education.
 Successful completion of the program should enable students to:

-- 1. Be employable in an entry-level computer graphics or network technology environment. - Have a working knowledge of operating systems, hardware, networking technology or computer graphic applications in basic print and Web design. - 3.
-Have a working knowledge of computers using software packages to create spreadsheets, written reports, letters, presentations, database systems, multi-page newsletters, ad designs, graphic art design, digital photo manipulation, web design and Web animation techniques. - 4.
+1. Be employable in an entry-level computer graphics, computer technician, Web development or network technology environment.

+- 2. Have a working knowledge of operating systems, hardware, software, networking technology or computer graphic applications in basic print and/or Web design. - 3.
+Apply classroom theory with practical application through job-related experiences. - 4.
 Have a working knowledge of security issues, risks, tools, policies and online resources.